New Zealand – Major Infrastructure Projects 2024

-The City Rail Link (CLR) is the most significant transport infrastructure project in New Zealand.
-Predictions indicate that CRL stations will need to cope with 54,000 passengers an hour at peak travel times, rather than the original estimate of 36,000.
+The City Rail Link (CLR) is New Zealand’s most significant transport infrastructure project.
+Predictions indicate that CRL stations will need to cope with 54,000 passengers an hour at peak travel times rather than the original estimate of 36,000.

 Value: 1.85 billion NZD